-Ube Vanilla chiffon cake is made of of ube and vanilla chiffon slices, held together by a thin layer of ube buttercream.
-Since they are sliced to serving pieces, they are very handy to eat which makes them great for bringing along to get-togethers and gatherings.
+Ube Vanilla chiffon cake is made of ube and vanilla cake slices, held together by a thin layer of ube buttercream.
+These mini cakes are perfect for bringing along to get-togethers and for gifting.

 When I made the choco-vanilla chiffon cake slices last time, I got hooked to the taste and cuteness of the two flavored chiffon combo so here we are again, this time replacing the chocolate with another favorite, the ube.

 Call this ube vanilla chiffon cake a naked cake, if you will.
 Because the only frosting it has got is the thin layer that glues the slices together.

 It is basically without the icing and fancy decorations which is a plus if you plan on winning the hearts of the non-cake loving people (my husband).

 How to Make Ube Vanilla Chiffon Cake?

 - Preheat oven to 350 F. Grease two 9×13 inch pans and line them with parchment paper.
 Grease the parchment paper.
 In a bowl, whisk together flour, salt, baking powder and sugar.

 - In another bowl, whisk together yolks, oil and vanilla.

 - Add the flour mixture to the yolk mixture and beat well until smooth.
 You can use a hand whisk to do this.